 Florence fennel produces attractive, green feathery foliage that provides ornamental interest in the garden.
 The foliage releases a scent reminiscent of anise or licorice.
 The plant is a perennial and has a tendency to spread and can become invasive if you don’t remove the seed head.
 Florence fennel grows best in cooler climates and temperate regions.

 Begin harvesting fennel stalks when they are nearly ready to flower.
 Cut them off to the ground and use them like celery.
 Florence fennel will ripen to produce a thick white base called an apple.
 Heap some earth around the swollen base for ten days and then harvest.

-If you are growing Florence fennel for seed, you just need to wait through the summer.
-The vegetable will produce flowers in umbels which will dry out and hold seed.
-Cut off the spent flower heads and shake the seed out into a container.
+If you’re growing Florence fennel for seed, wait until the end of summer, when the vegetable produces flowers in umbels which will dry out and hold seed.
+Cut off the spent flower heads and shake the seed into a container.
 Fennel seed provides amazing flavor and aroma to foods.

 Varieties of Florence Fennel

 There are many cultivars of bulb producing fennel.
 ‘Trieste’ is ready to use 90 days after planting.
 Another variety, ‘Zefa Fino,’ is perfect for short season climates and can be harvested in just 65 days.

 Most varieties of Florence fennel require 100 days to maturity.